How to use the ladder of inference for better decisions

 Where does the ladder of inference come from?

-The idea of the ladder of inference has been around for over half a century.
-Business theorist Chris Argyris first proposed the concept in 1970 to explain how people make and sustain their assumptions about the world.
-He called these assumptions mental models.
-According to Argyris, mental models act like eyeglasses to influence how we see and understand the world—then, we decide how to act based on that understanding.
-Later, MIT professor Peter Senge popularized this idea in his 1994 book “The Fifth Discipline: The Art & Practice of the Learning Organization.”
-According to Senge, companies can improve how employees learn by helping them understand the ladder of inference and how assumptions influence their thinking.
+According to Argyris, mental models act like eyeglasses, shaping how we see and understand the world, and then we decide how to act based on that understanding.
+Later, MIT professor Peter Senge popularized this idea in his 1994 book "The Fifth Discipline: The Art & Practice of the Learning Organization."

 Climbing the ladder: A breakdown of each rung